scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[1:5]** And as I was praying, the heaven was opened, and I saw the woman which I had coveted, saluting me from heaven, and saying, Hermas, hail! and I looking upon her, answered, Lady, what dost thou do here?
 She answered me, I am taken up hither to accuse thee of sin before the Lord.

-**[1:6]** Lady, said I, wilt thou convince me?
+**[1:6]** Lady, said I, wilt thou convict me?
 No, said she: but hear the words which I am about to speak unto thee.
 God who dwelleth in heaven, and hath made all things out of nothing, and hath multiplied them for his holy church's sake, is angry with thee because thou hast sinned against me.

 **[1:7]** And I answering said unto her, Lady, if I have sinned against thee, tell me where, or in what place, or when did I ever speak an unseemly or dishonest word unto thee?

 **[1:8]** Have I not always esteemed thee as a lady?
 Have I not always reverenced thee as a sister?
 Why then dost thou imagine these wicked things against me?

-**[1:9]** Then she, smiling upon me, said: the desire of naughtiness has risen up in thy heart.
-Does it not seem to thee to be an ill thing for a righteous man to have an evil desire rise up in his heart.
+**[1:9]** Then she, smiling upon me, said, The desire of naughtiness has risen up in thy heart.
+Does it not seem to thee to be an ill thing for a righteous man to have an evil desire rise up in his heart?

 **[1:10]** It is indeed a sin, and that a very great sin, to such a one; for a righteous man thinketh that which is righteous.
 And whilst he does so, and walketh uprightly, he shall have the Lord in heaven favourable unto him in all his business.